NASA-Planetary-Science/sbmt-client/misc/programs/general/gravity/README-gravity.txt

 elevation-slope programs for computing the gravitational acceleration, potential, elevation, and slope of an arbitrary triangular plate model.
-It implements the algorithm by Werner and Scheeres[1] as well as simpler, faster algorithm by Andy Cheng[2].
+It implements the algorithm by Werner and Scheeres[1] as well as the simpler, faster algorithm by Andy Cheng[2].

 ------------------------
 Compilation instructions
 ------------------------
-Precompiled binaries are provided for 64-bit Intel based macs running 10.5 are higher.
+Precompiled binaries are provided for 64-bit Intel based macs running 10.6 or higher.
 To build it from source, unzip and change into the folder called 'source' and run the compile.sh shell script.
 This will create the gravity and elevation-slope executables in the current directory.
 Note that on Windows platforms you will likely need cygwin